 The Round Brilliant cut is the most popular shape, and it’s known for being very sparkly due to the many facets that refract light.
 The round engagement ring shape is very traditional and appears true to its carat weight.

 Notice how the setting can change the character of a ring.
 With six prongs, shown at the top and bottom, the prongs become a more noticeable part of the ring design.
 For larger carat weights, or if you are hard on your hands, a six-prong design will be sturdier.

-The Cushion cut is a mix between a round and square shape, with four rounded corners and lots of internal facets to make it shine.
+The cushion cut engagement ring is a mix between a round and square shape, with four rounded corners and lots of internal facets to make it shine.
 This style maximizes carat weight and makes the stone looks larger, so a 1 carat cushion cut stone will appear larger than a 1 carat Round or Princess cut.

 The rounded edges create the illusion that the stone is larger than it is, because it is neither a circle nor a square.
 In addition, the way the facets are actually cut into a cushion cut stone actually makes it appear larger when viewed from the top.

 The square shape of a Princess cut has straight, symmetrical lines and brilliant facets.
 Like the Round cut, the symmetry of this shape is fairly true to carat weight and has a contemporary look.